 Over the last decade, the number of laws, regulations and provisions that apply to commercial item have dramatically increased.
 For example, in 1996 under 52.212-5(b) there were 17 provisions of law or executive orders identified as applicable to commercial item contracts.
 In 2012, the number has climbed to 51.
-The resulting explosion of statutes and regulations applicable to commercial item contracting increases complexity, ...more »
+The resulting explosion of statutes and regulations applicable to commercial item contracting increases ...more »

 Issue: Extensive data collection requirements via the Federal Acquisition Regulation combined with an explosion in data reporting for agency specific procurement programs and the Federal Strategic Sourcing Initiative (FSSI).
 These data reporting requirements are increasing costs and risks for contractors across the federal procurement enterprise.
 Costs that are ultimately borne by customer agencies through higher prices ...more »

 Issue: Reform the MAS Pricing Policies.
 Specifically, eliminate the Price Reduction Clause (PRC), GSAR Clause 552.238-75.
 The current MAS pricing policies do not reflect current practices in the commercial market place.
 The pricing policies are inconsistent with the statutory and regulatory mandates for competition at the order level.
-The increased transactional and contract administration costs for compliance with the ...more »
+The increased transactional and contract administration costs for compliance with ...more »

 Issue: The overly complex, burdensome ordering procedures for the establishment of Blanket Purchase Agreements (BPAs) under the GSA Schedules program.
 Specifically the preference for multiple award BPAs over single award BPAs.
 The strong preference of multiple award BPAs undermines the ability of customer agencies to achieve best value outcomes using the GSA Schedules program.
-It essentially limits the tools in the tool ...more »
+It essentially limits the tools in the ...more »